SFG-UCSB/price-db-sfg/README.md

 + [RStudio](https://www.rstudio.com)

 GitHub users, please feel free to fork the repository and submit pull requests.

+Once installed, set your working directory to the folder containing the R script.
+This can be done by opening the script in RStudio and selecting the option from the `Session` dropdown menu as follows: `Session > Set Working Directory > To Source File Location`.
+Next, simply run the `source(file = "Price_DB_Construction.R")` command.

 ### Inputs
 + **R Script** - The `Price_DB_Construction.R` R script constructs and saves the ex-vessel price database